-Most sports fans know that home teams have an advantage over visiting teams even though they have never seen any hard facts that prove it.
+Most sports fans know home teams have an advantage over visiting teams even though they have never seen any hard facts which prove it.

 While fans believe in the home field advantage, they hotly debate the reason for its existence.
-Over the years, I’ve heard a variety of explanations from not having to travel to playing in familiar settings to being in front of supportive fans.
-In addition to these psychological explanations, some people claim the formats of the games themselves are the cause: for example, in baseball the home team bats after the visitors giving them one last chance to win while in hockey the home team is allowed to make player substitutions after the visiting team which can create better match-ups.
+Over the years, I’ve heard a variety of explanations from not having to travel, to playing in familiar settings, to being in front of supportive fans.
+In addition to these psychological explanations, some people claim the formats of the games themselves are the cause for the home field advantage.
+For example, in baseball the home team bats after the visitors giving them one last chance to win while in hockey the home team is allowed to make player substitutions after the visiting team which can create better match-ups.

-In the book Scorecasting, the authors compile won/loss percentages for each of the major U.S. sports league and show that the home field advantage really does exist.
-To make the point clearly, I’ve recreated a table from the book.
+In the book Scorecasting, the authors compile won/loss percentages for each of the major U.S. sports league and show the home field advantage really exists.
+To make the point clearly, I’ve recreated a table from the book showing the percentage of home wins for each of 5 largest leagues in North America.
 While the edge is minimal in baseball, it’s pronounced in major league soccer – nearly seven in ten games are won by the home team.

 However, the authors debunk the commonly held theories around travel and familiarity with the surroundings.
-Instead they claim that home teams get slightly preferential treatment from the officials, which gives them an edge in winning the game.
+Instead, they claim home teams get slightly preferential treatment from the officials which gives them an edge in winning games.
 Despite allegations of corruption in officials, the bias is likely unconscious and perhaps even involuntary.
-Every once in a while officials get caught up in the emotion of the crowd and make a call that pleases the home team.
+Every once in a while officials get caught up in the emotion of the crowd and make a call which pleases the home team.
 As this article points out, the increased home field advantage in soccer might be explained by the fact an official in soccer has more opportunity to influence a game’s outcome than in other sports.